Sphynx Cat Care & Health

 Method

-• Keeping the head still, drip ear cleaner into the ear canal of one ear.
+• Keeping the head still, drip ear cleaner generously into the ear canal of one ear.

-• Massage the base of the ear at the skull so that the cleaner saturates and coats all surfaces nooks and crannies of the inner ear and begins to do to its work.
+• Massage the base of the ear at the skull so that the cleaner saturates & coats all surfaces nooks & crannies of the inner ear & begins to do to its work.

-• Using cotton wool soak up excess fluid and wipe around the inner ear ensuring that all crevices including the pocket on the outer edge of the ear are clear of any dirt or debris.
+• Using cotton wool soak up excess fluid & wipe the moistened ball all around the inner ear ensuring that all crevices including the pocket on the outer edge of the ear are clear of any dirt or debris.

 • If you are using a cotton bud as an aid in cleaning NEVER poke it down into the ear canal where you cannot see.
-Be extra careful too because if your cat wriggles you can all too easily cause serious damage and pain.
+Be extra careful because if your cat wriggles you can all too easily cause serious damage & pain.

-• Repeat all steps for the other ear.
+• Repeat all steps with clean cotton wool (& buds) for the other ear.

 Weekly Nail Cleaning & Clipping

-The Sphynx cat's paw and claws get covered in the same oil that is present on the rest of body and just like with Feline Acne or Stud Tail, some individuals seem more prone than others in this regard.
-The oils' purpose is to protect the skin however under the sheaths and folds of the claw it accumulates heavily creating a brown and gunky layer which accumulates under those claw cover and needs to be removed.
+The Sphynx cat's paw & claws get coated in the same oil present on the rest of body.
+Just like with Feline Acne or Stud Tail, & dirty ears some individuals seem more prone to sebum production in the nail area than others.
+The oils' purpose is to protect the skin however under the sheaths & folds of the claw it accumulates heavily creating a thick brown waxy gunky layer which accumulates under those claw cover & needs to be removed.
+It will have been warmed & loosened by the soaping during the bath & I find that using baby wipes I can now remove this quickly now they are out of the water & towel wrapped.

 TIPS

-Much of this oil can be removed or at least softened when your cat is in the bath and this is particularly effective if you have a cat who likes to stay in the water.
-Your cat might, however, be happier, and you might find it's less hassle, and that you can do a more thorough cleaning job now if your cat is out of the bath for the thorough nail cleaning and clipping of any claw that needs it.
+Much of this oil can be removed or at least softened when your cat is in the bath & this is particularly effective if you have a cat who likes to stay in the water.
+Your cat might, however, be happier, & you might find it's less hassle, as well as allow you to do a more thorough cleaning job if your cat is out of the bath for a thorough nail cleaning & clipping of any claw that needs it.

-Claw trimming can feel a bit scary which is understandable, but with practice, it is easy and quick to do, and each time it is done your confidence grows.
+Claw trimming can feel a bit scary which is understandable, but with practice, it is easy & quick to do. .
 The aim of clipping is to snip away just the very tip of the claw.

-Trimming after cleaning ensures you can see the quicks more clearly and so help to prevent over-trimming.
+Trimming after cleaning ensures you can see the quicks more clearly and so this helps to prevent over-trimming.

-Use pet claw clippers rather than ones made for humans because they have blades that are angled correctly for pets and most also feature a guard to help prevent taking too much off.
+Always use pet claw clippers rather than ones made for humans because their blades are angled correctly for pets claws & most also feature a guard to help prevent taking too much off.

-A treat reward given afterwards when all work is finished will help your cat to associate the procedure with something they really like and want.
+A favourite treat reward given after any work is finished will help your cat associate the procedure with something they really like & want.

 Claw Cleaning first